 Governor John Bel Edwards opposes secretary of state's emergency election plans, calls them 'inadequate'

-BATON ROUGE- An emergency election plan is under fire from Governor John Bel Edwards, who says it is inadequate for those who want a mail-in option.
+Governor John Bel Edwards has expressed his disapproval, saying it is inadequate for those who want a mail-in option.

 The blurred plans of the political process are now becoming more in focus as we inch closer to the day.

-"It's going to be safe, it's going to be a fair election, and it's going to be accurate," Secretary of State Carl Ardoin said.
+"It's going to be safe, it's going to be a fair election, and it's going to be accurate," Secretary of State Kyle Ardoin said.

 Ardoin is proposing an emergency plan for this fall's elections.